TheLazy-Dev/DSA-with-Ruby/README.md

 # DSA-With-Ruby
 ==============

-A collection of data structures in Ruby, I amde to learn Ruby in short time.
+A collection of data structures in Ruby, I made to learn Ruby in short time.

 ## List of data structures